-Vietnam is one of five countries in the world still ruled by a Communist government.
-State founder Ho Chi Minh is revered, and all other beliefs are opposed.
+Vietnam is one of five remaining countries in the world which is still ruled by a Communist party.
 The government monitors Christian activity and exercises a high level of pressure on all Christians.